 During Rev Lindsay Ginn’s induction, we were joined by another of our Bush Chaplains, Rev John Dihm from our Pilbara Remote Area.
-We spoke with John about what it means to be a Bush Chaplain, and in this article share with you some highlights from our conversation.
+We spoke with John about what it means to be a Bush Chaplain with a ministry among miners, and in this article share with you some highlights from our conversation.

 John, what does it mean to be a Bush Chaplain?

 Well, it means a lot of things to a lot of people.
 You’re a minister of presence, a minister of listening.
 You’re a comfort to some and for others it means someone walking beside them, just being there.
 For FIFO workers on site, it’s a welcome presence.
 They have someone to talk to, and someone who’s their friend.

 Based in the small mining community of Tom Price, John works closely with fly-in-fly-out workers.
 The usual hardships, anxiety, dangers and isolation of living in a remote location are only part of the struggle for people who work in FIFO.
 Many in John’s community also deal with being separated from their partners and children for long periods of time, and the volatility of the industry means they constantly feel the stress of job security.

 Because of the pressure FIFO careers place on workers and their families, John is regularly on-site to give talks that equip them with the knowledge and skills to look after their mental health.
 He is also on-call for them, so if they fall into despair they know they can reach out to John.

 “They share the most personal stories with you,” John said.
 “Like the worker whose son is going in for a brain tumour operation and how he’s worried for him.
 Or another who told me that he and his wife planned to go around Australia when he finished FIFO, but now she’s got cancer he’s thinking about early retirement.”